JLopez662/PMTG/README.md

 ## Purpose

-The Project Management Excel Tools Generator (PMXTG) serves as an automated solution for generating detailed Gantt Charts, Project Schedules, and RACI Tables in Excel files.
-It is ideal for Project Managers to use during project proposals and presentations to stakeholders or teams.
+The Project Management Excel Tools Generator (PMXTG) serves as an Automated Solution for generating detailed Gantt Charts, Project Schedules and RACI Tables sheets to an Excel file.
+Great for PMs during Project Proposals, and presentations to Stakeholders or Teams.

 ## Usage Instructions